 13 Jul Mithril – A Platform for Creators

-Mithril is a social media platform with a built-in reward mechanism to incentive content creators.
-User content and interactions within the ecosystem will generate MITH.
-The tokens are accepted as legal tender by the Mithril Merchant Network and are used to pay for online services such as premium content channels, live-stream applications, dating services or retailers.
+Mithril is a social media platform with a built-in reward mechanism to incentivize content creators.
+User content and interactions within the ecosystem will generate the Mithril Token (MITH).
+The tokens are accepted as legal tender by the Mithril Merchant Network and are used to pay for online services such as premium content channels, live-stream applications, dating services, or retailers.

 Supporting this ecosystem is the Mithril token, accessible through a unique mining concept called Social Mining.
 The process automates content monetization and will distribute rewards to all content contributors with MITH.

-Mining rewards are determined by the user content submitted and it’s resulting influence and success.
-35% of the total Mithril token supply will be available via Social Mining and will be subjected to distribution controls that acts similarly to Bitcoin’s dynamic difficulty retargeting adjustments.
+Mining rewards are determined by the user content submitted and its resulting influence and success.
+35% of the total Mithril token supply will be available via Social Mining and will be subjected to distribution controls that act similarly to Bitcoin’s dynamic difficulty retargeting adjustments.

-The advantages that the Mithril Platform offers clearly outweighs traditional current social media services and will serve to support content creators and gain their support in return.
-The benefits gained from this relationship will also serve in the interest of Mithril partners in terms of revenue, and further strengthen the ecosystem.
+The advantages offered by the Mithril Platform clearly outweigh those of traditional current social media services and will serve to support content creators and gain their support in return.
+The benefits gained from this relationship will also serve the interests of Mithril partners in terms of revenue, further strengthening the ecosystem.

-The MITH token is ERC20-based and is located on the Ethereum blockchain.
-As previously mentioned, the tokens are generated by social media contributions and interactions and are used to pay for various applications, or exchanged for BTC/ETH.
-As planned, all the initial mining efforts and rewards will be processed through the Ethereum Network.
+The MITH token is ERC20 based and is located on the Ethereum blockchain.
+As previously mentioned, the tokens are generated by social media contributions and interactions and are used to pay for various applications or exchanged for BTC/ETH.
+Mithril plans to process all of the initial mining efforts and rewards through the Ethereum Network.

-MITH was launched in March 2018 as a utility token on Lit, a social media platform that has enabled the Social Mining feature of MITH to incentivize their audience, setting an example for early adopters.
+MITH was launched in March 2018 as a utility token on Lit, a social media platform that set an example as an early adopter and enabled the Social Mining feature of MITH in an effort to incentivize their audience.

-Retailers can also accept MITH, beginning with Taiwan and Hong Kong merchants at launch.
+Retailers can also accept MITH, beginning with merchants in Taiwan and Hong Kong at launch.

-There is a total supply of 1 billion (1,000,000,000) MITH tokens.
-Three hundred million (300,000,000) tokens have already been sold in private placement, with no public crowd sale available.
+In total, there will be a maximum supply of 1 billion (1,000,000,000) tokens.
+Three hundred million (300,000,000) tokens have already been sold in private placement, with no public crowdsale available.
 35% of the total Mithril pool will be available for Social Mining, totaling 350 million MITH.

-Mithril is founded by the team behind 17 Media, with Jeffrey Huang’s leadership.
+Mithril was founded by the team behind 17 Media under the leadership of Jeffrey Huang.
 Also involved are advisors from Pantera Capital, Sora Ventures, QTUM Foundation, AMIS, and Blockstate.

-Jeffrey is the founder of the mobile live-streaming app 17, and now also Mithril.
-He was also part of a Taiwanese hip-hop group in the early 90’s before he became an entrepreneur.
+Prior to establishing Mithril, Jeffrey was the founder of the mobile live-streaming app 17.
+He was also part of a Taiwanese hip-hop group in the early ’90s before he became an entrepreneur.

 Partner at Pantera Capital

-Paul studied at Berkeley, and has worked at Pantera Capital since 2014.
-His work mainly revolves around building relationships with startups and growing businesses.
+Paul studied at Berkeley and has worked at Pantera Capital since 2014.
+His expertise revolves primarily around building relationship with startups and growing businesses.

 CEO of MaiCoin & AMIS

-Alex is a Stanford graduate, and worked as the Director of Marketing for Qualcomm until he founded MaiCoin in 2014 and most recently AMIS Technologies in 2016.
-MaiCoin provided digital asset brokerage and custodial services and AMIS is leading a blockchain consortium of financial institutions in exploring use-case applications such as payments, insurance, securities, and etc.
+Alex is a Stanford graduate and worked as the Director of Marketing for Qualcomm until he founded MaiCoin in 2014 and AMIS Technologies in 2016.
+MaiCoin provided digital asset brokerage and custodial services, while AMIS is leading a blockchain consortium of financial institutions in exploring use-case applications such as payments, insurance, and securities.